 Using a systems-thinking and engineering approach, participants in Johns Hopkins Engineering Lifelong Learning Healthcare Systems Engineering and Thinking course will learn to define, parse, and articulate solutions to existing and anticipated healthcare challenges in a variety of settings and ecosystems.
 You’ll learn to understand different intervention concepts, archetypes, and frameworks that can be applied to solve the most pressing healthcare challenges.

 Learning objectives will be realized through the process of creating enduring healthcare change.
-Specific use cases will apply baseline knowledge and approaches to create change that enables remote care in large-scale health events (LSHE) instances, where immediate, on-site care is not possible.
+Specific use cases will apply baseline knowledge and approaches to create change that enables remote care in large-scale health events (LSHE) where immediate on-site care is not possible.
 Given the ways COVID-19 exposed the frailties of the global healthcare system, as well as its impact on emerging healthcare innovations, this is a particularly timely objective.

 - Johns Hopkins Engineering Lifelong Learning courses do not offer academic credit.